Nyaguthii-C/AstroSentinel/README.md

 # AstroSentinel 🌌🛡️

 AstroSentinel is an Express.js web application that combines HTML, CSS, and JavaScript to provide an interactive map displaying light pollution levels.
-The map showcases markers with SQM measurements and Bortle scale values, allowing users to visualize and contribute to a collective understanding of light pollution.
+The map showcases markers with SQM(Sky Quality Meter) measurements and Bortle scale values, allowing users to visualize and contribute to a collective understanding of light pollution.

 ## Project Structure 📁
 The directories and files in this project are: